Introducing our Imperial College London Medicine degree

-We have collated a Work Experience FAQs document which will give you more information about Work Experience in the current situation.
+We have collated a Work Experience page which will give you more information about Work Experience in the current situation.

 Widening Participation at Imperial College School of Medicine

 At Imperial we welcome diversity and want to ensure that our application process is fair to everyone.
 Watch this presentation from Professor Kevin Murphy discussing the widening participation system at Imperial and the School of Medicine.

 You can find more on the website about our Widening Participation schemes and what data we use to make assessments.
 In addition to this, if you are in Year 11 or just starting Y12, you can learn about Pathways to Medicine, a programme designed to help you as an aspiring medic to make a strong and informed application to study medicine at university.

 Get to know us better